veeenu/veeenu.github.io/content/blog/2021-12-27-automating-the-emote-crossover-industry-with-rust.md

     .collect();
 ```

-All that's left for us to do is to compute our {% tex() %} K {% end %} means for
+All that's left for us to do is to compute our $K$ means for our source image
-our source image and apply the transformation to the target image.
-We subtract
+and apply the transformation to the target image.
+We subtract the target mean
-the target mean and add back the source mean to each channel but the alpha --
+and add back the source mean to each channel but the alpha -- we're okay with it
-we're okay with it just being unchanged, as we've already cleaned it via the
+just being unchanged, as we've already cleaned it via the thresholding function.
-thresholding function.

 ```rust
 let src_means = k_means::<3, 4, 10>(&src_data_xyza);